 - Grants and contracts received to fund public health practice activities.
 Competitive peer-reviewed funding is a marker of practice quality.

-Additional examples and guidance are presented in Association of Schools of Public Health (ASPH), Demonstrating Excellence in Academic Public Health Practice, June 1999.
+Additional examples and guidance are presented in Association of Schools & Programs of Public Health (ASPPH), Demonstrating Excellence Report Series (see links below).